TajaKuzman/Parlamint-translation/README.md

 The report on the process of translation of notes, based on ParlaMint-SI:

-- The processing of notes does not take a lot of time - extraction and translation for ParlaMint-SI (440k notes, after deduplication: 10k notes, 70k words) took around 10-15 minutes.

 - Main finding: errors in proper name translation are very common.
 Tag "note speaker" represents 71% of notes (before the duplication) and most are incorrect.
 Examples: "Romana Tomc" -> "Tomc of Romania", "Ljudmila Novak" -> "Human Novak", "Zmago Jelinčič Plemeniti" -> "Flamming Flammers", "Zmago Jelinčič Plemeniti" -> "The Winner of the Welcomes", "Nevenka Ribič" -> "Newenka Fish"

 - Errors per tag and tag type (in the parentheses, I added number of occurrences in corpus before duplication so that we have a feeling of the general occurrence of this note in the source corpus) :